 Let me first start by asking you a serious question.
-Have you ever felt like you were shamed in some way?
+Have you ever felt shamed in this way, when it comes to travel?
+I have and it’s been weighing on mind after recently reading an article.

 The wallpaper in my bedroom was a map of the world when I was a kid, and I used to sit and stare at it for hours and dream of all the places I would visit someday.